meshseed/eidolon-public/README.md

 # [Beta‑testing WEB interface - Site NOW LIVE!](https://eidolon-mesh.net)

-Free proof of concept testing for personal use only.
+  - Free proof of concept testing for personal use only.
 Usage instructions below:

 ![MESH Connectome](binaries/1075-35530.png)

 ---
+*🫧 Getting Started:*

 1. If you don't already have an API key, visit https://aistudio.google.com/app/apikey to generate a free Gemini API key and copy it ready to paste into the first-run config window.